 The 5/24 rule states that you will not be approved for most Chase cards if you were approved for five or more new accounts in the last 24-months.
 An increasing number of Chase co-branded cards also fall under this rule as well.
 Unfortunately, the World of Hyatt Card is no exception.

-The Sapphire Preferred offers a 60,000-point sign-up bonus that can be earned after spending $4,000 in the first 3 months.
+The Chase Sapphire Preferred earns 2x Ultimate Rewards (UR) points on Dining and General Travel.
+It also earns one point on non-bonus spend.
+Furthermore, this card offers a 60,000-point sign-up bonus that can be earned after spending $4,000 in the first 3 months.
 Like the World of Hyatt Card, the Sapphire Preferred has a $95 annual fee.

 The Sapphire Preferred is the better card if you’re not loyal to Hyatt or any other hotel brand.
 The World of Hyatt Card is better if you are a Hyatt loyalist and can use its benefits.

-Like the World of Hyatt Card, the Ascend has a $95 annual fee (NOT waived the first year).
-But it comes with valuable Hilton Gold Status and up to two free nights per year to justify the fee.
+Like the World of Hyatt Card, the Ascend has a $95 annual fee.
+But it comes with valuable Hilton Gold Status and other nice perks to justify the fee.

 I am especially impressed by how much Hyatt offers with Discoverist Status.
-You can really get loads of value especially when compared to comparable statuses from other hotels.
+You can really get loads of value especially when compared to comparable statuses from other hotel chains.
 Fortunately, Hyatt’s Explorist and Globalist statuses are also more attainable when you use the World of Hyatt Card.

 The only downside is that the card is subject to the 5/24 Rule.
 Plan carefully if you want to get this card.